victoralvelais/n8n-nodes-discord/README.md

 - **nick**: The triggering nick update (if type nick updated).
 - **addedRoles**: The triggering added role (if type role added).
 - **removedRoles**: The triggering removed role (if type role removed).
-- **userRoles**: List of role ids of the triggering user (if trigger type intreaction).
+- **userRoles**: List of role ids of the triggering user (if trigger type interaction).
 - **attachments**: The triggering attachments array (if type message && attachments sent).

 ## Discord Send Node Reference

-- **Credential for Discord App**: If you followed the bot setup guide above, you will be able to select your Discord App credentials to start the bot.
+- **Credential for Discord App**: If you follow the bot setup guide above, you will be able to select your Discord App credentials to start the bot.
 If you are already another Discord Trigger (or Send) node, be careful to select the same credentials.
-It's not meant at the moment to be used with multiple Discord Server.
+It's not meant at the moment to be used with multiple Discord servers.
 - **Replace the trigger placeholder**: If active, the message produced by this node will replace the previous placeholder set.
 It can be a placeholder set by the Discord Trigger node or by another Discord Send node.
-- **Send to the trigger channel**: If active, the message produced will be sent to the same channel were the workflow was triggered (but not replace the placeholder if there is one).
+- **Send to the trigger channel**: If active, the message produced will be sent to the same channel where the workflow was triggered (but not replace the placeholder if there is one).
 - **Send to**: Let you specify the text channels where you want to send the message.
 Your credentials must be set and the bot running, you also need at least one text channel available.
 If you do not meet these requirements, make the changes then close and reopen the modal (the channels list is loaded when the modal opens).
 - **Type**: Let you choose the type of interaction you want to perform.

-  - **Message**: This is the default type, it allows you to send a message without requiering any form of response.
+  - **Message**: This is the default type, it allows you to send a message without requiring any form of response.
     - **Content**: Displayed text message.
     - **Embed**: If active it will enable the creation of rich messages like this: ![](images/embed.png)
       - **Color** (1)